Sobański Palace: 20th century

 During the First World War the palace was used as a front line hospital, and was virtually destroyed, along with its garden.
-During the interwar period, it was rebuilt, but after the Second World War the palace was looted for its decorations and furnishings.
+During the interwar period, it was rebuilt, but after the Second World War the palace was looted for its decorations and furnishings by the Germans and later by the Russians.
 Later, the palace was used as accommodation for the local sugar factory's employees.
+Since 1948, the palace chapel has served as a local parish church.
+In 1962, the palace complex was officially inscribed onto the register of historical monuments becoming a protected historical landmark.
+The park was inscribed in 1981.
 In 1996, the Sobański family regained possession of the palace complex.

+In 2009, Michał Sobański and his sister Izabela Ponińska established the Count Feliks Sobański Foundation (Polish: Fundacja im.
+Feliksa hr.
+Sobańskiego) whose main purpose is to raise funds for the renovation of the palace.

 After many years of dereliction, the house is now being restored from its poor condition, along with the garden.
 The old palace chapel (now the Church of St Felix de Valois), together with a section of the garden, is the only part of the property that has been fully restored.